 “So, how are we going to improve, make our estimate more reliable and accurate as estimators?”

 There is no precise route to follow to improve our estimate, what I can recommend and suggest is to add some of the below suggestions to improve your estimate and make it more reliable and accurate:

-· Do not underestimate or exclude the risks, make adequate provisions to deal with those kinds of unforeseen circumstances.
-I can assure you that risks materialise more often than not during construction.
+- Do not underestimate or exclude the risks, make adequate provisions to deal with those kinds of unforeseen circumstances.
+I can assure you that risks materialize more often than not during construction.
 Adequate provision and mitigation measures budgeted are always capable to deal with the situation and keep the project running within the planned schedule.

-· Basis of the estimate is the part of an estimate that nails the points where you have set the estimate, drawing used, base date, source of rates, any relevant communication.
-All those points from the baseline of the project, and this baseline will be the first cost available to measure the profitability of the project.
+- The basis of the estimate is the part of an estimate that nails the points where you have set the estimate, drawing used, base date, source of rates, any relevant communication.
+All those points are from the baseline of the project, and this baseline will be the first cost available to measure the profitability of the project.